 Price and availability

-In the UK, there are only two available models with the cheaper option – with 8GB RAM and a 512GB SSD – coming in at £1,599.00.
-In Australia, the cheapest option, at AU $3,699.00, is a similarly configured model with an older quad-core processor, the Intel Core i7-8705G and a Radeon RX Vega GL graphics processor (GPU).
+In the UK, there are only two entry level configurations on hand, with the cheaper one – with 8GB RAM and a 512GB SSD – coming in at £1,599.

-To get in on the ground level with the Spectre x360 15T in the US, it’ll set you back $450 less than our review configuration at $1,399.
-This model gives you the same CPU and GPU, only less storage (256GB SSD) and memory (8GB).
+If you’re considering the base configuration for the Spectre x360 15T in the US, it’ll set you back $450 less than our review model at $1,399.
+This configuration will get you the same CPU and GPU, only with less storage (256GB SSD) and memory (8GB).

-Whoever says first impressions don’t last, clearly hasn’t met the HP Spectre x360 15T.
-This laptop’s design is as superior and sophisticated as its performance, with a smooth, matte “Poseidon Blue” framed by gold trim running around the edges of the laptop.
-While a bit heftier than other premium laptops, such as the Macbook Pro, it’s still a very sleek machine sitting at 0.76 inches thick.
+Whoever says first impressions don’t last, obviously hasn’t gotten their hands on the HP Spectre x360 15T.
+This laptop’s design is as superior and smart as its performance, with a sophisticated matte “Poseidon Blue” chassis fringed with gold trimming running around its edges.

-The enclosure is made of a high-quality aluminum that feels durable and looks elegant, though it does collect fingerprints quite easily.
-The inclusion of Gorilla Glass for the screen and Bang & Olufsen speakers attest to HP’s attention to detail.
+The inclusion of Gorilla Glass for the screen and Bang & Olufsen speakers attest to HP’s careful attention to detail, and those are just to start.

-The back corners are angled, hiding a power button and a USB-C port, with vents positioned near the back on each side.
-It comes with a fair amount of ports for such a thin computer.
-The two USB-C ports help make this computer future proof while the HDMI, USB 3.1, microSD reader, and audio jack cover any other connections one would need.
+In addition, the two back corners are angled – with the right one hiding the power button and the left keeping a USB-C port – with vents positioned near the back on each side.
+For a 15-inch laptop with such a thin form factor, it comes with a decent amount of ports, which is a welcome detail.
+The two USB-C ports help keep this computer future proof while the HDMI, USB 3.1, microSD reader, and audio jack cover any other existing connections one might need, especially for creative professionals looking to move away from Apple’s minimalist Thunderbolt campaign.

-One annoyance with the design is the placement of the air vents on either side of the computer.
-If you plan on using an external mouse, be prepared for a hot hand.
+One frustrating thing about the design is the placement of the air vents on either side of the laptop.
+If you plan on using an external mouse, fair warning: your mouse hand will get hot.

-The keyboard on the HP Spectre is easy to use, with more bounce and travel than one would expect on a computer this thin.
-We do not find it fatiguing and are able to use it for long stretches, whether responding to emails, writing articles or entering cheats on The Sims.
-The keyboard also includes a dedicated number pad – good for lefties – and shortcuts lining the top for media functions, keyboard backlighting and airplane mode.
+Other than that, the keyboard on the HP Spectre is a delight to use, with more bounce and travel than one would expect on a computer this thin – better than Apple’s butterfly keyboard, in our humble opinion.
+We do not find it fatiguing and are able to use it for long stretches, whether we’re responding to emails, writing articles or entering cheats on Sims 4.
+The keyboard also boasts a dedicated number pad – good for lefties – and shortcuts lining the top for media functions, keyboard backlighting and airplane mode.

 Display, camera and sound

-The gorgeous 4K, IPS display is one of the Spectre’s best features.
-The image quality is pristine with videos and games popping from the screen, and a 60Hz refresh rate ensures smooth and accurate tracking.
-Color representation is great as well, though it errs a bit on the cooler side with some blue-ish and magenta hues.
+The stunning 4K, IPS display is one of the Spectre’s best features.
+The image quality is incredible, with videos and games popping from the screen, while the 60Hz refresh rate ensures smooth and accurate tracking.
+Color representation is gorgeous as well, even though it errs a bit on the cooler side with some blue and magenta hues.
+Personally, we like that, but some people might prefer warmer hues, which is why we’re mentioning it.

-This screen is also coated in Gorilla Glass, so it has a high-quality, sturdy look and feel.
-And, using the touchscreen feature is accurate and responsive.
+As we mentioned earlier in the review, this display is coated in Gorilla Glass, so it has a high-quality, sturdy look and feel, with a touchscreen that is both accurate and responsive.

-The laptop also comes with the HP TrueVision FHD IR webcam and a dual array digital microphone, perfect tools for conferencing.
-Additionally, the IR camera can use facial recognition via Windows Hello to unlock the computer.
+The laptop is also equipped with the HP TrueVision FHD IR webcam and a dual array digital microphone, perfect tools for video conferencing.
+In addition, the IR camera can use facial recognition via Windows Hello to unlock the computer, which makes login easier yet more secure than ever.

-The sound, while lacking a little in the low end, is generally well-balanced, courtesy of the Bang & Olufsen speakers.
-There’s plenty of volume available as well.
-What is a little more impressive is its sound stage, which seems to be a little wider than most laptops.
-In the game Hellblade: Senua’s Sacrifice, for example, the voices that the protagonist Senua hears seem to come out of thin air, not just the left or right of the computer.
+The sound, while lacking a little in the low end, is well-balanced overall, thanks to the Bang & Olufsen speakers.
+There’s plenty of volume on tap as well.
+What is a bit more impressive here thought is its sound stage.
+It seems to be a little wider than most laptops, which is good for entertainment and gaming.
+When playing the game Hellblade: Senua’s Sacrifice, for example, the voices that the protagonist Senua hears in her head seem to come out of thin air, not just the left or right of the computer.